Getting Started with Blazor Maps Component in Blazor Web App

 Bind data source

 The DataSource property is used to represent statistical data in the Maps component.
-We can define a list of objects as a data source to the Maps component.
+You can define a list of objects as a data source to the Maps component.
 This data source will be further used to color the map, display data labels, display tooltips, and more.
-Assign the below list SecurityCouncilDetails to the DataSource property in MapsLayer.
+Assign the list named SecurityCouncilDetails below to the DataSource property in MapsLayer.

 @code {